 - 3. Complete all homework problems.
 Extensive practice is the best way to ensure concept mastery.
 The more you practice, the more comfortable you will be, and the better you will perform on exams.
-Beyond the minimum of the assigned problems, you are encouraged to use the calculation text book and do the extra Aktiv problems sets.
+Beyond the minimum of the assigned problems, you are encouraged to use the calculation text book, do the in-chapter problems, and do the end of the chapter problems.
 I am serious when I say that I sometimes use homework questions on exams. - 4.
 Don't fall behind.
 In chemistry, each new topic will build on the previous one so it is essential to understand the topics as they are presented.
 Following a lecture when you do not understand the previous material is not an effective method for learning and will lead to further problems.
-To avoid falling behind...... - 5.
-Get help when you need it.
+To avoid falling behind......

+5. Get help when you need it.
 If you are having a difficult time with a topic, it is your responsibility to get help.
-There are plenty of resources, including myself, for aiding in material comprehension.
+There are plenty of resources, including myself, for aiding in material comprehension, but it all starts with you making an effort to get this help.
 You are also encouraged to find a study group and/or come to office hours.